 - Thigh Hooks

-These features are focal points of many of the best fishing kayaks on the market, and typically become more available based on price range.
+These features are focal points of many of the best fishing kayaks on the market and typically become more available based on price range.
 For example, the more expensive models often have mounting rails for trolling motors and smaller boat motors.
-While these fishing kayaks are amazing, you may be able to save some money if you’re find using paddles/oars to maneuver.
-Another important feature to pay attention to size of kayaks—particularly their width.
-In many kayaks used simply for lolly-gagging around on lakes and in the ocean, smaller sizes are well suited, and often preferred.
+While these fishing kayaks are amazing, you may be able to save some money if you find using paddles/oars to maneuver.
+Another important feature to pay attention to the size of kayaks—particularly their width.
+In many kayaks used simply for lolly-gagging around on lakes and in the ocean, smaller sizes are well suited and often preferred.

 For the purpose of this guide, kayaks will only be divided into two different categories—inflatable kayaks and hard-body kayaks.
 Hard-body kayaks have the advantage of resisting tearing, puncture by fishing hooks and knives, and are typically much better at maneuverability.
-This type of fishing kayak is largely popular, and has some obvious advantages.
-Hard-shell kayaks are more difficult to transport, much tougher to repair, and are more susceptible for large impact damage such as hammering against rocks.
+Hard-shell kayaks are more difficult to transport, much tougher to repair, and are more susceptible to large impact damage such as hammering against rocks.
 Inflatable kayaks are popular for their ease of transport, larger sizes, easier repair, and ability to handle large impacts with less chance of damage.
 Inflatable kayaks are more likely to get sun damage, more likely to become punctured by knives and fishing lures, and are slower and more difficult to navigate in straight lines.

 For the beginner fisherman, or for those on a tight budget, it’s often recommended that you purchase a hard body kayak.
-While this type of fishing kayak may be slightly more difficult to transport, inflatable fishing kayaks often require expensive materials to ensure they are durable enough for fisherman.
-These types of fishing kayak are often 2 to 3 times more expensive than hard body kayaks.
+Hard-body kayaks may seem slightly more difficult to transport but inflatable fishing kayaks often require expensive materials to ensure they are durable enough for fisherman.
+Inflatable fishing kayaks are often 2 to 3 times more expensive than hard body kayaks.
 There are certainly inflatable fishing kayaks that are being sold for the same price as the hard-body kayaks, but they are often plagued by bad reviews on Amazon, lack of features, and are known to have many issues.
 It’s important to know your budget, but even more important to know what you need from your kayak while fishing!